lac-dcc/chimera/README.md

 |   [5312](https://github.com/verilator/verilator/issues/5312)  |  [Verilator](https://github.com/verilator/verilator) |     Crashes when calling a function created in "generate" block.        |
 |   [1174](https://github.com/steveicarus/iverilog/issues/1174) |  [Icarus Verilog](https://github.com/steveicarus/iverilog) | Crashes when assigning to parameters in a procedural block. |
 |   [4598](https://github.com/YosysHQ/yosys/issues/4598)  |  [Yosys](https://github.com/YosysHQ/yosys) |     Crashes while simplifying program.|

+This repository also contains **ChiGen**, a generator of Verilog programs.
+You can find the tutorial [here](#chigen-tutorial).

-If you ever use ChiBench to find bugs in some EDA tool, we would appreciate it very much if you could reach out to us and report your experience.
+If you ever use ChiBench or ChiGen to find bugs in some EDA tool, we would appreciate it very much if you could reach out to us and report your experience.
 If you need help to set up the scripts to do this kind of exploration, feel free to reach out to us as well!

 ## Technical Report